Know Can; Be Do

 Still, it seems to me that we must take all of it with some doubt but use it to investigate truth for ourselves.

 Words are good but they are not the best.
-The best is not to be explained by words.
-Johann Goethe

 The ‘best is not to be explained by words,’ because truth cannot be expressed in words.
 It is said that the teaching is an oral tradition.
 Although oral means by mouth, here it implies direct, not only by mouth.
 This is why there are few written expositions of great teachings, the teachers know their truth cannot be expressed in words.
 Of course, truth can also be communicated directly without an oral element.